xaviervia/tessellation/README.md

 ### High order reducer composition

-The `undoable` demonstrate the kind of power that HORs bring, but of course not all HORs need to be meta: using HORs even when no meta operations are done is valuable because HORs can be composed together, while plain reducers can't.
+`undoable` demonstrates the kind of power that HORs bring, but of course not all HORs need to be meta: using HORs even when no meta operations are done is valuable because HORs can be composed together, while plain reducers can't.
 How would that look like?

 Well, simple enough: